Compare HauteLook versus Rue La La for CEO Rating, Overall Culture Score, and other ratings.

 Professional Development Score at HauteLook vs Rue La La

 HauteLook rates % lower than Rue La La on Leadership Culture Ratings vs Rue La La Ratings based on looking at 213 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How would you rate your executive team?" and "Do you approve of your CEOs management style?".
+Ratings come from the answers to questions like "Is your company invested in your career growth?" and "What do you like best about the leadership team?".

 HauteLook rates % lower than Rue La La on Compensation Culture Ratings vs Rue La La Ratings based on looking at 129 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What is the best part about your compensation package?" and "How often do you get a raise?".
+Ratings come from the answers to questions like "Do you believe you're paid fairly?" and "How often do you get a raise?".

 HauteLook rates % higher than Rue La La on Environment Culture Ratings vs Rue La La Ratings based on looking at 119 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Is your work environment positive or negative?" and "Does someone you work with closely, make you want to quit your job?".
+Ratings come from the answers to questions like "What % of the time are you bored at work?" and "What is most positive about the culture and environment at your company?".

 HauteLook rates % higher than Rue La La on Sentiment Culture Ratings vs Rue La La Ratings based on looking at 104 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Are you typically excited about going to work each day?" and "How do your customers perceive your company?".
+Ratings come from the answers to questions like "How do your customers perceive your company?" and "What would you most like to see improved at your company?".